Iyad87/ghost-helm/README.md

 - security - Read access given, as they need visibility into the platform and its operations

 All the users in devops team should be added to the group devops and all the users in security should be added to security group

+## Deploying Infrastructure

+### EKS

+Multi-AZ

+### IAM ROLES

+### EKS Addons

+### List of EKS Addons

+After creating the EKS cluster, there are few addons which are installed for monitoring, visualising and debugging the EKS cluster and Ghost application in general for Devops and Security team

+List of tools installed

+- Prometheus
+- Grafana
+- Loki
+- Cert-manager
+- Nginx Ingress Controller
+- Atlantis
+- Velero

+All the add-ons are installed into namespace: ```gitlab-managed-apps```

+A Gitlab pipeline is setup to automate their deployment into EKS cluster.

+Refer to the repo [eks-addons](https://gitlab.com/nord-cloud-ghost/eks-addons) for more information.

 ## Deploying Website